scottleibrand/SystematicReviewer/README.md

 This script downloads papers from a given CSV file, extracts the text from each one, and writes each section of the paper to a separate text file.
 It then calculates the embedding of each section text file and combines all the section text files and their corresponding embeddings into a single JSON file.

+It also outputs a .indexed.csv file that adds a SectionsFound column to the original CSV.
+This indicates the number of sections that were downloaded from the provided URL, for comparison agains min_sections below and to provide an indication of which URLs likely did vs. didn't have full text available at the provided URL.

 #### Usage

 To use this script, run the following command: